Callier-Scollard Violins

 ... the outside clamping plate to the top of the cello.
 Apply Hide Glue: Carefully work hide glue into the crack, ensuring it penetrates deeply.
 Clamp the Back: Use the mold to clamp the back into its ...

-... the solder sets, file the outside for a smooth finish.
+... a smooth finish.
 Next, carefully file the inside until the ring fits perfectly onto the frog.
-This process ensures a stable, secure repair for both the ferrule ...
+This process ensures a stable, secure repair for both the ferrule and the ring, restoring the bow to proper ...

 ... and I carefully looked it over and noticed that a small crack on the top left near the "ff" hole.
 Most likely the drying of the glue sizing on the edges pulled this crack apart.
 Anyway I was able to locate ...